Sonic: Night of the Werehog

 |Running time: 11 minutes|

 Sonic: Night of the Werehog is a short produced by Marza Animation Planet (called Sega Sammy VE Animation Studio and Visual Entertainment R&D Dept. at the time) before the release of Sonic Unleashed.
 The video debuted on the official Sonic Unleashed website as a streaming video.
-In Japan, the short is subtitled Sonic & Chip: Kyoufu no Yakata (ソニック＆チップ 恐怖の館).
+In Japan, the short is titled Sonic & Chip: Kyoufu no Yakata (ソニック＆チップ 恐怖の館).

 It starts off with two young boys sneaking into a haunted mansion.
 Something sneaks up on the boys and scares them, then takes their picture.
 The perpetrators are two ghosts: Wu, a skinny one that wears a bandanna, and Su, a fat one that wears a bow tie.
 They take pictures of a person after they have scared them in order to show them to Lah, a female ghost who in the fan community was dubbed as Ghost Girl.
 She takes great pleasure from seeing the scared faces of boys.